Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

-The car park, toilets and all visitor facilities here are operated by Carmarthenshire County Council - see the Pembrey Country Park website for the latest information.
+The car park, toilets and all visitor facilities here are operated by Carmarthenshire County Council - see the Pembrey Country Park website for the latest information about the visitor facilities.

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.